douglasgreen/outlines/computing/data_science/xml.md

 2.  **SAX (Simple API for XML):**

     -   **Nature:** SAX works on a stream-based model, reading the XML document sequentially.
 It triggers events as it encounters different components (like elements or text).
-    -   **Usage:** Ideal for applications that don\'t need to modify the XML document and can process data as it is read (e.g., searching or extracting data).
+    -   **Usage:** Ideal for applications that don't need to modify the XML document and can process data as it is read (e.g., searching or extracting data).
-    -   **Memory and Performance:** More efficient for large documents as it doesn\'t load the entire XML into memory.
-However, it\'s not suitable for scenarios where you need to frequently access or modify different parts of the XML document.
+    -   **Memory and Performance:** More efficient for large documents as it doesn't load the entire XML into memory.
+However, it's not suitable for scenarios where you need to frequently access or modify different parts of the XML document.

 ##### Practical Considerations